Middle School BYOD Program Info

 Technology has become part of our district's culture in all classrooms.
 Although Walled Lake Consolidated Schools provides Chromebooks and desktop computers in all four middle schools, an ever increasing number of students bring their own devices to school, allowing Walled Lake teachers to remain at the cutting edge of teaching curriculum through technology.

-As we expected, the expansion of our BYOD program has been successful, and we will continue to offer it during the 2017-18 school year.
+Due to the success of our BYOD program, we will continue to offer it during the 2018-19 school year.
 A middle school student owning a technology device will be encouraged to bring it to school regularly for instructional and learning purposes.
 Enrollment in our Bring Your Own Device program will help our middle schools balance resources and offer equal opportunities for all of our students.
-The more students with personal devices, the better we can implement 21st Century, technology-rich lessons that support our curriculum.
+The more students with personal devices, the better we can implement technology-rich lessons that support our curriculum.

-Today’s employers are looking for the most competent, creative, and innovative people to hire.
-Students need to develop creative problem solving skills and become intellectual risk takers to prepare for their futures.
-Having full-time access to a personal device as a learning tool gives students more opportunities to develop critical informational literacy skills, which can be applied to any learning situation.
+Today’s employers are looking to hire the most competent, creative, and innovative people.
+At the heart of our Common Core, we realize that students need to develop creative problem solving skills and become intellectual risk takers to prepare for their futures.
+Having full-time access to a personal device as a learning tool gives students more opportunities to develop critical thinking and literacy skills, which can be applied to any learning situation.

-Students in 6th, 7th and 8th grades will be allowed to bring any laptop that meets minimum requirements or any brand Chromebook.
+Students in 6th, 7th and 8th grades are encouraged to participate in the BYOD Program and bring any laptop that meets minimum requirements or any brand Chromebook.
 A tablet with keyboard is also acceptable, but we find that the mobile platforms of these devices limit the functionality in some learning activities.

-Enrolling in the BYOD Program for 6th, 7th and 8th Grades
+Enrolling in the BYOD Program for 6th, 7th and 8th Grade:

 Parents who choose to enroll their children in the Bring Your Own Device program at all three grade levels will purchase/provide a laptop, Chromebook, or tablet with keyboard for their sons or daughters to use at school and home on a daily basis.
-Students who enroll in the program commit to bring (or continue to bring) a personal device for educational purposes.
-If parents choose this option, they agree to provide a laptop, Chromebook, or tablet with keyboard for their children to bring to school each day.
+Students commit to carry their device to school daily for educational purposes.
 There is no limit to the number of students who can enroll.
-Families register to participate in the program as part of the 2017-2018 Course Selection process.
+Families register to participate in the program as part of the 2018-2019 Course Selection process.
 This will be a yearly enrollment decision.

-Students may bring any brand Chromebook.
-They may also bring a PC laptop with Microsoft Windows 7, 8, or 10 operating system, and minimum 4 GB RAM of memory.
+Students may bring any brand Chromebook purchased within the last three years.
+They may also bring a PC laptop with Microsoft Windows 7, 8, or 10 operating system, and at least 4 GB RAM of memory.
 Antivirus protection is the owner’s responsibility.
-You must purchase an antivirus program and run regular virus scans.
-We currently allow Apple laptops purchased within the last three years.
-Although iPads and other model tablets are convenient for most purposes, the mobile apps do not provide some of the features needed in class.
+Any user bringing a laptop must purchase an antivirus program and run regular virus scans.
+We also allow Apple laptops purchased within the last three years.
+Although iPads and other model tablets are convenient for most purposes, but the mobile apps do not provide some of the features needed in class.
 We will allow these (with an external keyboard attached) to be used for our program, but want families to understand potential limitations.